Skip to main content

 Requirement

-Recipients must submit a new NIH R01/U01 application no later than the submission cycle following the 18-month award.
+Recipients must submit a new R01 application to the NIH within 18 months following the award.
 Failure to do so may result in the recipient becoming ineligible to receive future funding from the Office of Research.

 Review Criteria

-Proposals will be evaluated on the impact they are likely to have on the success of the investigator’s NIH R01/U01 submission.
-The application should focus on the anticipated aims to be completed in the 18-month period of the New R01/U01 program.
-Clear and cogent presentation of these aims and how they support the overall R01 application will be weighted heavily.
-Response to input from the NIH, often in the form of a summary statement, will be viewed very favorably.
+Proposals will be evaluated on the impact they are likely to have on the success of the investigator’s NIH R01 submission.
+The application narrative should focus on experiments that will be conducted to support the proposed aims.
+Clear and cogent presentation of proposed aims/experiments and how they support the overall R01 application will be weighted heavily.
+If the R01 is a resubmission, clear description of how the incentive funding will support a responsive resubmission will be review criteria.

 Post-Award and Reporting Requirements